TGX 1.1.1

 • "N" = normal array.

-• "T" = texture array.
+• "T" = texture-coordinate array.

-• "I" = texture image
+• "I" = texture image.

-• "F" = face arrays.
+• "F" = face array.

 Remarks